 In order to be admitted to a master’s or pre-master’s, you must meet certain requirements.
 In many cases, there are specific admission requirements with regard to your mathematics and English language skills, so it may be wise to brush up your knowledge in these areas before starting your pre-master’s.
 The admission requirements for each (pre-)master’s are available through the programme pages.

 It should also be noted that you might not be eligible for admission to every pre-master’s programme.
 You are only eligible for admission if your bachelor’s is in a similar field of study.
-Please consult the transfer matrix to see which (pre-)master’s you can enrol in with your bachelor’s degree.
-If you are unable to find your Bachelor’s degree in the transfer matrix, please feel free to contact Student Services.
+Do you want to know which (pre-)master’s you can enrol in with your bachelor’s degree?
+Find out with our transfer tool!